Bakambu scores as Beijing Guoan demolish Shijiazhuang Ever Bright | Goal.com

 The 27-year-old has been in terrific form for the Imperial Guards in the 2020-21 campaign and delivered another spectacular performance at Kunshan Sports Center.

-Bakambu wasted no time to announce himself, finding the back of the net in the fourth minute but Video Assistant Referee (VAR) rules his effort out for offside.
+Bakambu wasted no time to announce himself, finding the back of the net in the fourth minute but the Video Assistant Referee (VAR) ruled his effort out for offside.

 Fernando, however, opened the scoring for Bruno Genesio’s men in the 17th minute of the encounter after he was set up by Zhang.